Nophinou/vitepress/Notes/Tools.md

 ## [Affinity Photo ](https://affinity.serif.com/fr/photo/)

 Tried Krita for drawing small simple visual assets, but it was too powerful for both my skills and needs.
-Affinity Photo is a one-time payment of 60$ and a great middle between the daunting powerhouse that is Photoshop and the weaker (but great in a pinch!)
+Affinity Photo is a one-time payment of 60$ and a great middle between the powerhouse that is Photoshop and the weaker (but great in a pinch!)
 Photopea.
 Has a bunch of small quality of life tweaks I thoroughly enjoy, but can have some very benign bugs at time.

 ## [Asset Forge](https://kenney.nl/tools/asset-forge)